TossherO/ros_packages/README.md

 ### 4. Test Perception
 **Step 1.** Download the data for test
-Download the zip file ["CODA.zip"](https://drive.google.com/file/d/1dvm4JuWf62gtC4RCwwVQIvlb--2qm40e/view?usp=sharing).
+Download the zip file [CODA.zip](https://drive.google.com/file/d/1dvm4JuWf62gtC4RCwwVQIvlb--2qm40e/view?usp=sharing).
 Then create a folder named "data/CODA" in the "\$(workdir)/src" directory and unzip "CODA.zip" to the folder.

 **Step 2.** Download the model
-Download the model file ["detect_coda.pth"](https://drive.google.com/file/d/1OGpNygCHm8TqhHIPy13FNmypG9BdK-h6/view?usp=sharing).
-Then create a folder named "ckpts" in the "\$(workdir)/src/detection" directory and put "cmt_nus.pth" in the folder.
+Download the model file [detect_coda.pth](https://drive.google.com/file/d/1OGpNygCHm8TqhHIPy13FNmypG9BdK-h6/view?usp=sharing).
+Then create a folder named "ckpts" in the "\$(workdir)/src/detection" directory and put "detect_coda.pth" in the folder.

 **Step 3.** Run the test script
 ```shell